artbrock/holochain_docs/Holochain-Development-Introduction.md

 The development lifecycle of a holochain app:
 1. download docker and the app skeleton
 2. build developer image
-3. play with or test your app
+3. play with or test your app<br>
-    3.1. run the app for manual testing
+  3.1. run the app for manual testing<br>
   3.2. multi-node tests
 4. alter the source
 5. commit changes to git
 6. rince and repeat 2.